-James rolled his eyes at his immaturity and Lily seemed very aggravated at his behavior.
+James rolled his eyes at his immaturity and Lily seemed slightly aggravated at his behaviour.
 She shook her head and he noticed Harry had calmed down and was now staring at him with wide eyes and genuine curiosity.

 "Pawoot?"
 Harry cooed, his two teeth forming a smile.
 Sirius stared at him, amused.
-The Marauders had been over at the Potter's house so often that Harry had memorized their names, more or less because there were still pronunciation problems.
+The Marauders had been over at the Potter's house often in the past, and it seemed that Harry had memorised their names, more or less because there were still pronunciation problems.
 Harry brought his hands out, closing and opening his hands over and over again, a sign he wanted to go in Sirius' arms.

 Lily gently gave her son to Sirius, waiting till the last moment to let go, afraid Sirius would drop him.

 "Relax, Lily.
 I got him."
 Sirius affirmed as he tugged Harry tightly.
 Putting him at his height, he stared intently into his face.
 Harry began touching his face with his fragile, little hands.
 He pinched Sirius' nose, "Ouch!
 Merlin!"

 "You know Padfoot, if you hadn't just affirmed how much you detested babies, I would think you're actually a baby sort of guy."
 James noticed.

 "And a great godfather."
 Lily added.
 Sirius rolled his eyes.

 "I am super, mega, awesome godfather.
 And I do not detest babies...
 I simply will never have my own."
 Sirius hissed.

 "Right.
 So... you never want to get married and have children?"
 Lily asked.